trainiac/express-jsonschema/README.md

 ## Why validate with JSON schemas?

 - **Simple** - JSON schemas are a simple and expressive way to describe a data structure that your API expects.
-- **Fail-Fast** - Validating the quality of an API payload before running your application code, you will catch errors early that would otherwise lead to more confusing errors later.
+- **Fail-Fast** - Validating a payload before handing it to your application code will catch errors early that would otherwise lead to more confusing errors later.
-- **Separate Validation Code** - Manually inspecting your API payload for errors can get lengthy and clutter up your application code.
+- **Separate Validation Code** - Manually inspecting a payload for errors can get lengthy and clutter up your application code.
 - **Error Messaging** -  Coming up with error messaging for every validation error becomes tedious and inconsistent.
 - **Documentation** - Creating a JSON schema documents the API requirements.

 ## Why validate with express-jsonschema?

 express-jsonschema is a super thin wrapper around the  [jsonschema]( https://github.com/tdegrunt/jsonschema) library.
-The  libary is really popular (10K+ downloads / week) and adheres to latest IETF published draft of JSON schema, v4.
+The  libary is really popular (10K+ downloads / week) and adheres to latest IETF published draft of JSON schema.
 Other express validation libraries out there are not that popular and do not follow JSON schema standards.

 ## express-jsonschema should not be used for: